therealvishnuvardhan/FLCut/README.md

 - Optional Authentication (bypassAuth): When toggled off, visitors must authenticate via Google before they are redirected to the target URL.
 This ensures only logged-in members can access specific event links.

 ### 3. Smart Analytics & Telemetry
 Analytics tracking should not slow down the redirect experience for the end user.
-FLCut separates redirect rendering from database logging.
+LinkChop separates redirect rendering from database logging.

 #### Telemetry Flow
 When a user visits a short link, the server resolves the dynamic slug and immediately renders a client-side redirection splash card.
 This card initiates the redirect using a client-side timer while sending telemetry data in the background using navigator.sendBeacon (or fallback fetch keepalive) to `/api/v1/track-hit`.